HumanCellAtlas/data-store/README.md

 1. Run the command

     ```
-    ./scripts/populate_lambda_ssm_parameters.py
+    ./scripts/dss-ops.py params lambda-update
     ```

     This populates the environment variables defining your stage into an AWS Simple Systems Manager parameter store.
-    These variables will be read from the parameter store and in-lined into the Lambda deployment packages during deployment.
+These variables are stored in a single "environment" variable and will be read from the parameter store and in-lined into the Lambda deployment packages during deployment.
 This command should be executed whenever the environment variables are updated.
-The environments of currently deployed Lambdas may optionally by updated in place with the flag `--update-deployed-lambdas`.
+    The environments of currently deployed Lambdas may optionally by updated in place with the flag `--update-deployed`:

+    ```
+    ./scripts/dss-ops.py params lambda-update --update-deployed
+    ```

 1. Choose a region that has support for Cloud Functions and set `GCP_DEFAULT_REGION` to that region.
 See [the GCP locations list](https://cloud.google.com/about/locations/) for a list of supported regions.

-1. Run `gcloud config set project PROJECT_ID` **where PROJECT_ID is the ID, not the name (i.e: hca-store-21555, NOT just hca-store) of the GCP project you selected earlier**.
+1. Run `gcloud config set project PROJECT_ID` **where `PROJECT_ID` is the ID, not the name (i.e., `hca-store-21555`, NOT just `hca-store`) of the GCP project you selected earlier**.

 1. Enable required APIs: